Handling marine oil

 Marpol is one of the most complex waste oils around.
 It ends up being an extremely complex emulsion of oil, water, detergents and particulate matter which simply don’t find their way into most waste oils.

-Due to this uniquely challenging position, Recondoil was commissioned to create a plant from the ground up for the purification and recycling of this oil into usable material.
-This is where the ROCCO Slop and Double Separation Technology comes into play.
+Due to this uniquely challenging position, RecondOil was commissioned to create a plant from the ground up for the purification and recycling of this oil into usable material.
+This is where the Slop oil recovery technology comes into play.

 By cleaning oil down to the nano-particulate level, recovery can be attained at previously unheard of levels.